Broadband Bundles

 It’s easy to get confused when you’re comparing a multitude of different options, and decision fatigue can set in.
 A few tips to help you save:

-Always try to compare the cost of a broadband and TV bundle with the cost of getting the same broadband on its own.
+- Always try to compare the cost of a broadband and TV bundle with the cost of getting the same broadband on its own.
 (This kind of thing is what price comparison sites like ours are made for.)
-This gives you an idea of what the TV portion is costing and helps you decide whether it’s worth it.
+You’ll get an idea of what the TV portion is costing so you can you decide whether or not it’s worth bundling the services together

 Which providers have the best internet bundles?